Caregiver stress: Signs and symptoms

-Those who are providing care for a friend or family member with a long-term illness undergo what is known as chronic stress.
-Caregiving has been shown to affect the immune system.
-It was found that caregivers to persons with Dementia particularly Frontal temporal patients were more depressed, and they showed lower life satisfaction than the comparison samples.
+Those who care for a person with a long-term illness often experience chronic stress.
+Caregiving can affect the immune system.
+Caregivers to people with dementia, particularly frontal temporal patients, were more depressed, and showed lower life satisfaction than comparator samples.
 The caregivers also had higher EBV antibody titres and lower percentages of T cells and T_{H} cells.
-Caregiving has also been shown to have adverse effects on wound repair.
-Further, these biological vulnerabilities are also evident in younger caregivers, implying that it is not an age and caregiver stress interaction.
-For example, caregivers of children with developmental disabilities have been found to have lower antibody responses to vaccination compared to age and gender matched non-caregiver controls.
-Further, a higher level of blood pressure has also been observed in those younger caregivers compared to a control group of parents and this particularly strong for those without social support.
+Caregiving has adverse effects on wound repair.

+These biological vulnerabilities are also seen in younger caregivers, implying that it is not an age and caregiver stress interaction.
+For example, caregivers of children with developmental disabilities have lower antibody responses to vaccination compared to age and gender matched non-caregiver controls.
+Higher blood pressure has also been observed in younger caregivers compared to a control group of parents.
+This is particularly strong for those without social support.

 Symptoms include depression, anxiety, and anger.
 Chronic stress can create medical problems including high blood pressure, diabetes, and a compromised immune system.
-The impact may reduce the care-giver's life expectancy.
+The impact may reduce the caregiver's life expectancy.

-According to a UK-based study, almost two out of three carers of people with dementia feel lonely.
-Most of the carers in the study were family members of friends.
+Almost two out of three carers of people with dementia feel lonely.
+Most carers in the study were family members or friends.